A superb electric toothbrush. There are lots of things to like about this DismaondClean Smart.

 It was Oral-B who really kicked off the ‘smart’ and ‘connected’ electric toothbrush game.
 It has taken a few years to gain traction but today there is a bigger demand for such.

 To date, the DiamondClean has been the flagship brush for Sonicare.
-Now in it’s 3rd generation, when reviewing this toothbrush earlier this year, I concluded that I didn’t think it was quite good enough to compete with Oral-B. It is still an exceptional brush but take into account features and price and Oral-B takes the win in my opinion.
+Now in its 3rd generation, when reviewing this toothbrush earlier this year, I concluded that I didn’t think it was quite good enough to compete with Oral-B. It is still an exceptional brush but takes into account features and price and Oral-B takes the win in my opinion.
 Read the DiamondClean 3rd generation review.

 But do we now have the solution to this problem?
 The DiamondClean Smart.

 Variants of this toothbrush

-I wish to make things clear from the outset, there are different DiamondClean models so to try an avoid confusion I am outlining the differences below.
+I wish to make things clear from the outset, there are different DiamondClean models so to try and avoid confusion I am outlining the differences below.

 The brush on test/being reviewed here is the DiamondClean Smart in Black, model number HX9244/14.